Tekoway/symfony-rollbar/README.md

     error_levels: ~
 ```
 Parameters explanation:
 `environment`: a string value (Environment parameter which will be send to Rollbar).
 `enabled`: a bool value (true|false) - allow the bundle to send automatically errors/exceptions to rollbar (default value is false).
-`error_levels`: an array that contains the error types to send to rollbar (see [Predefined Constants](http://php.net/manual/en/errorfunc.constants.php) ).
+`error_levels`: an array that contains the error types allowed to send to rollbar automatically (see [Predefined Constants](http://php.net/manual/en/errorfunc.constants.php) ).

-full config example:
+Full config example:
 ```yml
     access_token: YOUR_ROLLBAR_ACCESS_TOKEN
     environment: production